Neylz/Arduino-Led-Panel/README.md

 A project for a diy led panel with a single strip led of 147 leds disposed like below exemple.
 I used the `Adafruit_NeoPixel` library to control the differents leds.
 The code for the rainbow wave was picked in the strandtest exemple of the library.

+The "Manon's birthday program" folder contains a special version of the program for a friend.

 ## Exemples
 ### Piece of connection of the leds